While a perfect skin-care routine will work for you year round, there are some important steps you should keep top of mind as the weather gets warmer.

 An individual with a level 5 or 6 Fitzpatrick skin type would typically be someone with Indian or African heritage.
 While it is still recommended to use sun protection at all times, these skin types have a much lower risk of developing skin cancers & photo-aging due to the high levels of melanin and the decrease in sensitivity to the sun’s UV rays.

-The type of skin you have determines which treatments and products will work best on your skin, and what you should be avoiding.
 Depending on what Fitzpatrick skin type you are, will determine which medical-grade skin treatments are appropriate.
 Because those with darker skin types are more able to produce pigment, any skin or pigmentation treatment that uses high levels of heat to induce a response may be risky.
 For example, certain lasers are not recommended for Fitz skin types 4-6 because the risk of post-inflammatory hyperpigmentation (PIH) is increased.
 PIH results in the skin producing rebound pigment in response to trauma such as heat.
 Often this will happen months after the initial trauma.
-Patients with darker skin types will often need to prepare their skin on lightening agents prior to undergoing more intense treatments with products called Tyrosinase Inhibitors.
-The Radiance brightening cream or the Mela Cream from Dermaceutic are great skin prepping options.

 Common skin type categories